telerik/document-processing-docs/libraries/radpdfprocessing/features/bookmarks.md

 * **Destination**: Gets the destination to be displayed when this bookmark item is activated.
 For more information on how to work with destinations, check the [Destination]({%slug radpdfprocessing-model-annotations-and-destinations%}#destination) help topic.

 * **NamedDestination**: Gets the named destination to be displayed when this bookmark item is activated.
+Check the [Named Destinations]({%slug radpdfprocessing-model-named-destinations%}) topic for more details about these objects.

 * **TextStyle**: Gets or sets the style characteristics for displaying the bookmark item's text.
 This property is of type **BookmarkItemStyles**.
 This type is a set of flags and can have the following values: **Normal**, **Italic** and/or **Bold**.